 How can our program join?

-Download the dues invoice and return it with payment to the GPHC's executive secretary/treasurer.
+Download the dues invoice and return it to the GPHC's executive secretary/treasurer.
 Payment with a credit card may be accomplished by using the button below, or checks or purchase orders may be sent to the EST along with the invoice.
 Dues must be received by January 1 of each year.
 Active membership, with paid-up institutional dues, is required for your students to compete for the Boe Award.